jneen/jneen.net/content/posts/2015-07-29-tulip-language-updated.md

 In implementation definitions, only the dispatched argument can be pattern-matched, and only simple tag destructures, native type checks, and default (`_`) are allowed.
 Open recursion, hower is both allowed and encouraged.
 Multiple dispatch is also planned, but not yet designed.

-Methods contain a global registry of implementations, so implementations can only be specified at the top-level of a module.
-This restriction might be lifted in the future, but that could cause other complications.

 ## Side Effects, Zero Arguments, Multiple Expressions

 Tulip is an *impure* language - functions are allowed to have *side effects* - i.e. change the state of the world in some way other than the arguments passed to it.